Z-Pak / Zithromax Antibiotic Lawsuit

 If you or someone you love has experienced serious side effects after taking a Z-Pak or azithromycin, contact an experienced Z-Pak Lawyer at Matthews & Associates for a free legal consultation regarding a potential Z-Pak lawsuit or Antibiotic Lawsuit.

-The FDA has warned that the pills can cause abnormal changes in the heart’s electrical activity that could lead to a fatal heart rhythm.
+The FDA has warned that Z-Pac pills can cause abnormal changes in the heart’s electrical activity that could lead to a fatal heart rhythm.
+(See the PDF).
 Patients at greatest risk are those with known risk factors such as existing QT interval prolongation, low blood levels of potassium or magnesium, a slower than normal heart rate, or those who use certain drugs to treat abnormal heart rhythms.

 In the March 12, 2013 update, the FDA stated: “Health care professionals should consider the risk of fatal heart rhythms with azithromycin when considering treatment options for patients who are already at risk for cardiovascular events.”